jorants/purere/README.md

 - Non-capturing grouping using `(?:...)`, Capturing groups, group references, conditional matching depending on group ref (e.g. `(?(1)a|b)`)
 - All types of asserts, also called look-ahead/look-behind.

+The `L` locale flag will never be implemented.
+Usage is discouraged for `re` and we will not be implementing it.
+Full Unicode support is available and should be used.

 TODO:
 - Full independence from stdlib.
 The only non optional dependence currently is `enum`, which is used for the flags.
 We might roll our own simpler funciton at some point.

-Will never be implemented:
-- The `L` locale flag.
-Usage is discouraged for `re` and we will not be implementing it.
-Full Unicode support is available and should be used.

 Known implementation differences to `re` regarding matching:
 - For Unicode patterns we define `\d` using python's `isnumerical()`, which is not the same behavior as CPython's `re`.
 This means we match all nummerical unicode characters, while `re` is stricter.
 To get the original behavior there is an option  `purere.STRICTUNI` that can be passed, in this case `unicodedata` is used to define '\d'.